 Renee Kimball loves books and reads widely–literary and genre fiction, autobiography and memoir, humor, psychology, philosophy, and religion among them.
 She has a master’s degree in Criminal Justice and is involved in rescuing, fostering, and finding forever homes for homeless dogs.
 She’s working on a novel set in the southwestern United States.

-Francine Paino, aka F. Della Notta, is a native New Yorker and a Texas transplant.
-She loves learning about her new State and enjoys melding the cultures and characteristics of two cities: New York and Austin.
+A native New Yorker and a Texas transplant, Francine Paino, aka F. Della Notta, loves learning about her new State and enjoys melding the cultures and characteristics of two cities: New York and Austin.

 Appropriately, the Live Music Capitol of the World is where she and her husband now live, under the watchful and loving direction of their cat, Miss Millie.